RexOrCine/AXIOM-Project/README.md

 <br />
 Reviewing and Sorting Footage<br />
 <br />
-* Import DNG sequence that was shot with a raw camera (Apertus or other) into Open Cine.
+* Import DNG sequence that was shot with a raw camera (Apertus or other) into Open Cine.<br />
-* View footage in real-time.
+* View footage in real-time.<br />
-* Mark unneeded clips, rate good clips, write comments for each clip.
+* Mark unneeded clips, rate good clips, write comments for each clip.<br />
 * Later a filter can be used to hide all the bad/unneeded clips.
 Director could now review only the good ones and continue working with them.

 <br />